 The UWB tracker ball has internal sensors which detect kicks with 1 ms resolution.
 A camera system with 1000fps also has a 1ms resolution.
-1000 fps camera's to monitor the whole field with 14 x 8k camera's would cost around 2 million euro including the server stack and software.
+1000 fps camera's to monitor the whole field with 14 x 8k camera's would cost around 3 million euro.
 INTEL did test this setup in a stadium in 2020.
 A ball with UWB plus tracking system with 1ms resolution cost around 25k euro.
 A first experiment with this type of technology was conducted during the WC2022 in Qatar.
 Using the lower range sensor system of Kinexon in an Adidas ball center mounted sensor structure.
 For large stadiums it is better to use the long range pulse ball system.